Peter-CYF/ads1/week-2/README.md

 ## Data Structures

-When we program in JavaScript, it is often tempting to think about what we are doing in terms of the features of the language and the types the language recognises.
+When we program in JavaScript, it is easy to think about what we are doing in terms of the features of the language and the types the language recognises.
 One variable might hold an array, another variable might contain an object.

-In computer science however we tend to think of the way data is structured at a more abstract level, in terms of what the data structure allows us to do.
-An array allows us to keep a list of items, and an object lets us pair arbitrary keys with values through its flexible approach to adding properties.
+In computer science however we tend to think of the way data is structured at a more abstract level, in terms of what the data structure allows us to do - for instance, an array allows us to keep a list of items, and an object lets us pair keys with values.

 ### Some data structures you already know